ankurtyagii/ankurtyagii/README.md

 - 👋 Hi, I’m Ankur Tyagi.
 I have 8+ years of industry experience in crafting web solutions.
-- 👀 I’m interested in working on web development projects in Node.JS and React.JS with MongoDB and MySql.
+- 👀 I’m currently working on web development projects in Node.JS and React.JS with MongoDB.
-- 🌱 I’m currently learning Go Programming language and Amazon Web Services.
+- 🌱 I’m currently learning Amazon Web Services.
-- 📫 You can reach me at ankur22tyagi@gmail.com

 <!---
 ankurtyagii/ankurtyagii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.